ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tonstinghimself against the chimney, and
+apparently plunged into a stale of pro-
+found meditation.
+Finding upon inquiry
+that he belonged to the 9th Illinois,
+one of the most gallantly behaved and
+heavy losing regiments at the Fort
+Donnolson battle, and part of which was
+aboard, I began to interrogate him on
 the subject.
 His philosophy was so much
 in the FalstJaffian vein that I will
 give his views in his own words, as near